 Click on the Insert menu and select "Function..." as shown in the image below left.
-You will then get a window like the one shown below center.
-Select "Statistical" and then "Average" and click on the OK button.
-You will then get a dialog box like the one below right.
-At the top is the formula for averaging the data entered in boxes B2 through U2.
-You want to make sure all the boxes that you want to have averaged are within the range you have selected.
-Do not select A2 because that has your time values in it.
-Then click OK.
+You will then get a Formula Builder window like the one shown at right.
+Double click "Average," and then position the cursor in the white box at the bottom.
+Either type into the box the range of cells containing the data you want (for example B2:U2), OR select the cells on the spreadsheet.
+Hit the return key.
+(Do not select A2 because that has your time values in it.)